• Skip to primary navigation

 It is possible to eat low histamine vegan, and I know a couple of people who do.
 Personally, I tried to eat a low histamine vegan diet as part of Veganuary earlier this year, as I discuss in my post attempting to a low histamine vegan, and found it very challenging.
 I wasn’t getting enough protein and after just a few days I was really hungry and bored of eating the same foods over and over again.

 The trouble is, vegan protein sources on a low histamine diet are fairly minimal – some nuts and seeds, quinoa and protein powders if you can find one that suits you.
-Other typical plant-based protein sources such as beans, lentils, soy and tofu are high histamine (they mostly score 2).
+Other typical plant-based protein sources such as beans, lentils, soy and tofu are higher histamine (they mostly score 2).

 While SIGHI doesn’t mention tempeh or seitan, the fact that they are very processed would likely mean that they have a higher histamine content.
 If you are thinking of being low histamine vegan I would suggest seeing a dietician to make sure you are getting all the nutrition and vitamins that you need to be as healthy as possible.